In a crisis, follow these three steps to avoid overlooking one crucial group: your own employees.

 Be very self-critical of your message: is it credible enough or will the smart intern see through it in a heartbeat?
 Is it simple enough that the janitor can deliver it?

-Finally, you should not consider the crisis over until you are absolutely sure that all employees are onboard.
-Make sure they understand what happened, and why, they know exactly what the plan is, and how they can help.
+Finally, you should not consider the crisis over until you are absolutely sure that all employees are on board.
+Make sure they understand what happened and why – and they know exactly what the plan is and how they can help.
 They need to understand if the organization has changed and feel ready to be part of that change.
-Do not assume they are – check in and make sure.
+Do not assume they are: check in with them and make sure.